pouriavj/flag-quiz/README.md

 1. Open **pgAdmin** and connect to your PostgreSQL server.
 2. When installing PostgreSQL, you will have set a **username** and **password** — these will be used to connect to the server.
 3. Right-click on **Databases** → click **Create** → **Database**.
-4. Enter a name, for example: `capitalquiz`.
+4. Enter a name, for example: `flagquiz`.
 5. Click **Save**.